-So tip: If you think your meter(s) might be in a hard to reach location for our engineer, please kindly note this in the additional information section when booking in your appointment, or feel free to attach any photos that you think might be of use.
+If you think your meter(s) might be in a hard to reach location for our engineer, please kindly note this in the additional information section when booking in your appointment, or feel free to attach any photos that you think might be of use.
 We can then review this information to see if anything can be done to avoid sad faces on the big day.

 We know that plans can change.
-If you think for any reason you might not be available on the day of install, please feel free to arrange a new appointment!
+If you think for any reason you might not be available on the day of install, please feel free to arrange a new appointment.
 You can do this up to 24 hours before your slot to avoid any cancellation fees.
 Make sure to check your confirmation email for quick links to rebook without even contacting us.

 On that note, you may be charged a £30 missed appointment fee if our engineer is unable to gain access to your property.
-The same goes if we need to cancel on you, we will always try and give as much notice as possible, but should we cancel within 24 hours of your appointment then we promise to credit you £30 for the inconvenience.
+The same goes if we need to cancel on you, we will always try and give as much notice as possible, but should we cancel within 24 hours of your appointment then we will credit you £30 for the inconvenience.

-What will the engineer be doing anyway?
+What will the engineer be doing?

-Spoiler alert!
 You’re in safe hands with our highly-skilled meter partners, so there’s no need to worry.
 However, if you are interested in knowing what they will be getting up to on the day, please read on.
 You can also check out our comprehensive guide on how it all works here.

 Our engineers will always start by introducing themselves.
 It’s worth noting that they won’t be wearing any So Energy branding, so you’re more than welcome to ask them for ID.
 Once you’re all settled, the engineer will start with your electricity meter and will give you a heads up that the power is about to go off for around 30 minutes.
 The reason they start with the electricity is because the super-smart comms hub that links your devices to the external network (WAN) snugly attaches to the top of the electricity meter.
-This then enables the gas meter (if you have gas) and the in-home display (IHD) to remotely connect via the in-home network known as HAN.
+This then enables the gas meter and the in-home display (IHD) to remotely connect via the in-home network known as HAN.